 Cervicitis is very common.
 It has been estimated that more than half of all adult women or those AFAB (assigned female at birth) will have cervicitis at some point.

 Symptoms and Causes

 - Abnormal vaginal discharge that may be yellow, white, or gray and have an unpleasant odor.
-This may persist for a long period of time.

 - Vulvar or vaginal irritation.

 It’s especially important to seek medical care if you notice any of the above symptoms or have had an STD in the past.
 It should also be noted that some people don’t experience cervicitis symptoms.
 Therefore, regular gynecological exams are essential so that your healthcare provider can check for any abnormalities.

 Yes.
 Cervicitis isn’t always caused by STDs.
 Some cases are caused by injuries, allergies or bacterial imbalances.

 What is the main cause of cervicitis?

 Infection is the main reason why people develop acute cervicitis.
 Infections can happen when bacteria are introduced into the uterus.
 Common infectious cervicitis causes include:

 - Chlamydia (It has been estimated as much as 40% of cervicitis cases are related to chlamydia).